We hope everyone had a great weekend. This week is conference week! We look forward to meeting with you to discuss your child's growth this year.

-We are beginning our unit on matter by discussing the attributes of a solid, liquid, and gas.
+We are continuing our unit on matter by discussing the attributes of a magnet.
 The children will be participating in the scientific process while performing various experiments this week.
 We want your learner to understand: How do attributes help us understand matter?

 toilet paper rolls

 paper towel rolls

 In Vocabulary this week it is a review week.
 We will be reviewing the transitional word families and long vowel sounds.
 The vowel/consonant/silent letter e spelling pattern for long vowel sounds is introduced.
 We will continue to decode two-syllable words.
 A new poem is not coming home this week, however it might be a good idea to review the poems that were sent home previously.